eon-com/toyapp-pact-demo/README.md

 Not at all.
 It is vital to understand that Pact should be used to encourage API-led design, increase confidence, and facilitate inter-team discussions, not replace them!

+### Can the Pact verification include a database setup?

+According to the most sources including official documentation it even should: [Global state](https://docs.pact.io/implementation_guides/ruby/provider_states#global-state), [Pact tests: what about state data?](https://techblog.poppulo.com/pacts-provider-states-and-matchers/).
+Pact tests help avoid the hassle of setting up complete environments for end-to-end or full-fledged integration test talking to other systems.
+A database is part of the realm of your microservice and thus no "other system" from a business point of view (there should be no databases shared by two ore more microservices) and setting up test databases using [database containers](https://www.testcontainers.org/modules/databases/) is an easy task.

+However, no best practice and no good idea should be turned into a dogma: if you have enough integration tests including (real) database setup, it is perfectly okay to mock database connections or use in-memory replacements in order to reduce build times.

 ## Summary and final thoughts

 This blog post revealed how to utilize Pact to test distributed service interactions without adding the complexitiy of with full-blown end-to-end tests.
 We have also learned about basic concepts such as the test pyramid and a concrete Pact implementation.
 Pact facilitates team discussions, but it is not designed to replace them entirely.
 Moreover, it fosters API first design and increases your confidence when deploying APIs that have been evolved over time.
 Pact is neither recommended for public APIs nor for being used as a comprehensive API documentation.
 However, interactions between services can be well documented with Pact.
 As Pact supports different programming languages you can use Pact even if your services are written in different languages.

 ---

-1) However, the boundaries between different test categories is fluent and it is perfectly okay to use your own terminology for as long as they are part of the "ubiquitous language" in the sense of domain driven design.
-In other words: make sure that everyone has the same understanding in your company unit.
+1) Unit-, integration-, end-to-end etc. test are a classification concerning scope and granularity, they are technology facing.
+In contrast to that the term "acceptance test" is business facing, it describes the fact, that the test gives relevant business centric feedback about the specified functionality.
+Acceptance tests can be set on on different levels of granularity, but in everyday speech they are most often related to tests in the upper part of the test pyramid.

 2) Mocking the producer can be an arduous work itself, too.
 The system to be mocked might be complex and (manual) mocking often leads to overly specified tests and fixtures.

 3) Part of a full consumer workflow is a mechanism preventing deployment of the consumer consumer as long as the provider tests are not successful.
 If you use a Pact broker, you will find a webhook mechanism which can be used to trigger consumer builds after successful execution of the provider test.

-4) In the latter case each client has to be configured in a way that it ignores additional attributes inside the response (according to Postel's law).
-When using Jackson as JSON processor/(de-)serializer, this can be done with something like `new ObjectMapper().configure(DeserializationFeature.FAIL_ON_UNKNOWN_PROPERTIES, false)`, ideally at a central location of your code.
+4) In the latter case each client has to be configured in a way that it ignores additional attributes inside the response (according to [Postel's law](https://devopedia.org/postel-s-law)).
+When using Jackson as JSON processor/(de-)serializer, this can be done with something like `ObjectMapper().configure(DeserializationFeature.FAIL_ON_UNKNOWN_PROPERTIES, false)`, ideally at a central location of your code.

 5) The toy application includes the following technologies: [Kotlin](https://kotlinlang.org/), [Ktor](https://ktor.io/) (microframework for Kotlin), [Exposed](https://github.com/JetBrains/Exposed) (lightweight SQL library written for Kotlin), [JUnit 5](https://junit.org/junit5/), and good old [Maven](https://maven.apache.org/).

+6) Sometimes the term contract-first is used synonymously with API-first.